Wildlife life charity launches short film to help pollinating insects

-Produced by Haltwhistle Productions and Cumbria Wildlife Trust, the engaging animation shows a solitary bee searching fruitlessly for food in a flowerless landscape.
+Produced by Haltwhistle Film Project and Cumbria Wildlife Trust, the engaging animation shows a solitary bee searching fruitlessly for food in a flowerless landscape.
 The bee’s life is changed when people transform their local community into a flower-filled haven for bees and other pollinating insects.

 Tanya St. Pierre, Project Manager for Get Cumbria Buzzing said: “We’ve made this short, fun video to inspire people to take action to help pollinators and to show how easy it is to make a difference – you don’t need a big garden to play your part!
 However small your green space is, you can attract pollinating insects by sewing nectar-rich flower seeds.
 We think children will love it – school and youth groups have already been having a great time with Get Cumbria Buzzing, planting wildflowers and learning more about the importance of pollinators.”